abhishtagatya/glossa/README.md

 # glossa
-🈳 A Collection of Language Detection &amp; Translation Methods
+🈳 Collection of Language Classification, Translation, and Expansion Methods